pazz/alot/docs/source/usage/modes/envelope.rst

         keyid of the key to encrypt with

     optional arguments
-        :---trusted: only add trusted keys.
+        :---trusted: only add trusted keys

 .. _cmd.envelope.refine: